In this explainer, we will learn how to describe the structure and function of the different parts of the central nervous system.

 Below the medulla oblongata is the spinal cord, which is the second organ of the central nervous system.

 The spinal cord is a thick bundle of nerve fibers that starts in the medulla oblongata of the brain and rests inside the hollow center of the spine.
 It acts as a bridge between the brain and the PNS to relay messages between the brain and the body.
 Figure 8 shows a cross section of the spinal cord, which looks like a white oval containing a gray H shape.

 The spinal cord is the second component of the central nervous system and consists of a collection of nerve fibers that relay messages between the brain and the body.

 In the cross section of the spinal cord, there is gray matter and white matter.
 The gray matter forms the core H shape.

 The grey matter is composed mainly of relay neurons (also called intermediate neurons), which connect sensory neurons and motor neurons.
-The gray matter also contains the axons and dendrites of the sensory and motor neurons.
+The gray matter contains mainly nonmyelinated axons, dendrites, and cell bodies of neurons.
 In the brain, the gray matter is mainly found in layers, as in the cerebral cortex, or as clusters called nuclei.
 The gray matter found in the brain also appears more pink than gray because of the abundant blood supply to this tissue.

 A layer of white matter surrounds the H-shaped gray matter.
 The white matter is made of the myelinated axons of neurons, which help nerve impulses travel quickly.
 The white color of myelin is what gives the white matter its characteristic color.
 In the brain, the white matter is buried under the gray matter and carries signals across different parts of the brain.